Editorial Standards

 When Form 940 Is Required Despite No Current Employees

 If you had employees in the prior year but not in the current year, you may still need to file.
+Until you file a “final” Form 940, the IRS expects you to keep filing each year even for periods when no wages were paid – check Box c (“No payments to employees in 2025”) on the return rather than skipping the filing.
 The IRS expects a final return if employment ceased mid-year.
 Check the “Final: Business closed or stopped paying wages” box on the form and include the closing date.
 Skipping this step is one of the things that leads to IRS inquiry letters years later.

 How to Complete Form 940, Section by Section